Rocky Mountain National Park: Guide for Visiting with Kids

 Where to Stay Near Rocky Mountain National Park

 The Grand Lake Lodge: This property sits on the western edge of the park.
-Listed on the National Register of Historic Places, it celebrates its centennial season is in 2020.
+Listed on the National Register of Historic Places, it celebrated its centennial season is in 2020.
 Stay in one of the 70-onsite cabins, which range from half cabins for two, to full use of the Elk Lodge, which sleeps 25.
 The main lodge building houses the Huntington House Tavern, which offers stunning views overlooking the cute, kitschy tourist town of Grand Lake (and it's namesake body of water) below.
 For a more casual meal, visit Sloopy's Grill, which sits just off the highway as you approach the entrance to the Park.

 Estes Park: On the Park's east side, the town of Estes Park awaits with plenty of options for overnight accommodations.
 If you're feeling brave, the most famous of them all is The Stanley Hotel, a historical site in its own right with a rather infamous history.
 This spot was the setting for Stephen King's The Shining, and it's shrouded in plenty of supernatural lore.